• Skip to primary navigation

 • Preheat oven to 350 degrees F. Grease a 9×13 baking pan with butter.
 Set aside.

-• Combine the dry ingredients: In a large bowl, whisk the flour, baking powder, salt, and ground cinnamon until evenly combined.
+• Dry ingredients: In a large bowl, whisk the all-purpose flour, baking powder, baking soda, salt, ground cinnamon, and ground nutmeg until evenly combined.
 Set aside.

-• Combine the wet ingredients and sugars: In another large bowl, mix the eggs, butter (melted and cooled), brown sugar, granulated sugar, Greek yogurt, and vanilla extract.
+• Wet ingredients: In another large bowl, whisk the eggs, vegetable oil, brown sugar, granulated sugar, Greek yogurt, and vanilla extract until evenly combined.

-• Combine the dry ingredients with the wet ingredients using a rubber spatula.
+• Gradually, whisk in the dry ingredients into the wet ingredients until evenly mixed, using a rubber spatula.
 Do not overmix.
-Then, fold in the diced apples and the chopped pecans.
-The batter will be thick.
+The batter will be somewhat thick.

-• Pour the batter over the greased pan, and smooth the top over.
-Bake for 50 minutes or until a cake tester or toothpick inserted inside comes out clean.
-Cover loosely with foil if it starts to brown too quickly.
-Mine took 50 minutes.
+• Pour the batter into the greased pan and smooth the top over.
+Bake for 50-55 minutes, or until a toothpick inserted in the middle comes out clean.
+At the 45-minute mark, cover loosely with foil to prevent the top from browning too much.

-• Meanwhile, make the caramel sauce: Melt all the ingredients in a saucepan over medium heat, and simmer for 3 to 5 minutes until thickened.
+• Make the caramel sauce: Melt all the caramel sauce ingredients in a saucepan over medium-low heat, and simmer for 3 to 5 minutes until thickened, stirring.
 Transfer to a bowl to cool slightly.
+Note: It may look separated at first, but it will come together as it simmers.

-• Remove the cake from oven and let it cool for 30 minutes.
-To serve, drizzle the top with warm caramel.
+• Remove the cake from the oven and let it cool for a few minutes before serving.
+To serve, cut into squares and drizzle with warm caramel on top.
 Enjoy!

 Notes